-Point #1 – Do Honest Self Evaluation
+Point 1 – Do Honest Self Evaluation

 Career assessment tools help you explore, what we call, your REAL V.I.S.A – Values, Interests, Skills and Abilities.
 These are the important factors that will influence your life and career choices.
 The more you understand about yourself, the better you will be able to evaluate options and make decisions.
-Career assessment tools like the MBTI can help anyone get unstuck or clarify a path.
+Career assessment tools like the MBTI can help anyone get unstuck or clarify a career path.

-Point #2 – Expand Career and Industry Awareness
+Point 2 – Expand Career and Industry Awareness

 Expanding your knowledge and awareness of careers and industries is a must for anyone looking to find their place in the current evolving workplace.
 This research is how you will know which skills and competencies are currently in demand and which skills will be in demand in the future.
 Having a list of resources to assist you with research to keep current is key.
 We constantly update our list of 25 Twitter Pages that can keep you in the loop with new career information.

-Point #3 – Manage your Image
+Point 3 – Manage your Image

 Everyone must take ownership of their own professional image.
 Whether you are a student, a new graduate, an emerging professional or a seasoned expert, you must definitely understand how to become the kind of professional that the labor market needs.
 Resumes, communication skills, interviewing skills, networking, social media and personal reputation are all part of your professional image.

-Point #4 – Gain Experience
+Point 4 – Gain Experience

 Meaningful and non-trivial professional experiences are a major part of a successful career strategy.
 Your experiences will impact your longer term career satisfaction.
 Meaningful experiences will come through work, internships, co-ops, fieldwork, volunteer opportunities and even travel or study-abroad opportunities.
 Find ways to participate in these types of activities.
 College students in particular should know that it is possible to have a competitive resume with significant experience even before you graduate.

-Point #5 – Make DOING a habit
+Point 5 – Make DOING a habit